KamiYomu/KamiYomu.MultiSource.MangaThemesia/README.md

 MangaThemesia sites do **not** expose a formal API.
 Instead, they follow a consistent set of HTTP endpoints used across all MangaThemesia‑based platforms.

-Your crawler agent implements these endpoints.
+Your source implementation uses these endpoints.

 ---